-APC argues that while support for the provision of public access facilities is waning in some countries due to the growth in mobile access, as well as views 'that public access is just a stepping stone to private access', public access remains vital.
-One reason is the fact that many of those restricted to mobile services face low speeds and capped traffic, which by itself could limit connectivity's potential to support sustainable development.
+APC takes the view that while support for the provision of public access facilities is waning in some countries due to a growth in mobile access, as well as views 'that public access is just a stepping stone to private access', public access remains vital.
+Some reasons include the fact that in some countries cultural norms and related barriers prevent women from being able to use mobile phones, as well as the fact that many of those restricted to mobile services face low speeds and capped traffic, which by itself could limit connectivity's potential to support sustainable development.
 As APC notes with regards to public access facilities as a complementary service for sustainable development (2016b; 2015a):